 Fisher House today

 The Cambridge University Catholic Chaplaincy, now popularly known as Fisher House, was founded by papal indult in 1895, when Catholics were allowed once more to read for degrees at Oxford and Cambridge.
 Since 1924 Fisher House, a cluster of two sixteenth century houses, has been its home.
-From September 2013, the chaplain is Mgr Mark Langham (a priest of the Archdiocese of Westminster and former Administrator of Westminster Cathedral); the assistant chaplains are Sr Ann Swailes, OP and (from October 2015) Fr Philip Moller SJ.
+The chaplain is Monsignor Mark Langham (a priest of the Archdiocese of Westminster and former Administrator of Westminster Cathedral); the assistant chaplains are Sister Ann Swailes, OP and Father Philip Moller SJ.

 The chaplaincy is open daily to all Catholic members of the University, from undergraduates to fellows.
 There are three Sunday Masses (a said English vigil Mass, sung Latin Mass and sung English Mass), and a daily Mass.
 During the exam period, Lauds is also celebrated.
 College representatives also help to organise periodic Masses in College chapels.